Winner, Best Classical Album, NZ Music Awards

 Te Moana (The Sea) for wind band will be available on CD soon.

 The Woolston Brass Band of Christchurch is releasing a new CD which includes He is Starlight which Anthony composed in 2015, to commemorate his father’s death.
 More details soon!

 Gallipoli to the Somme broadcast November 17th

-Gallipoli to the Somme will be broadcast on RNZ Concert on the evening of November 11 - Armistice Day.
+Gallipoli to the Somme was broadcast on RNZ Concert on the evening of November 11 - Armistice Day.

 WORLD WAR I COMMEMORATIVE WORK WARMLY RECEIVED

 Gallipoli to the Somme was premiered at Arts Festival Dunedin on October 1, by the Dunedin Symphony Orchestra, City Choir Dunedin, Southern Youth Choir, with soloists Anna Leese and Martin Snell, conducted by Simon Over.

 This new work is like an oratorio, that includes songs, choruses, and orchestral pieces.
 It is a humanist statement about ordinary peoples' experiences of World War I.

 Soldiers, nurses, lovers, children etc from different nationalities are represented in this work, through diary entries, poems, traditional texts, and even a military plan of battle.